Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

 Malcolm Brogdon Insights vs. the 76ers

-- Brogdon is averaging 4.4 three-point field goal attempts per game this season, which is 8.5% of his team's attempts from beyond the arc.
+- Brogdon is averaging 4.4 three-point field goal attempts per game this season, which is 8.5% of his team's shots from beyond the arc.

 - Brogdon's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- On defense, the 76ers have conceded 110.9 points per contest, which is third-best in the league.
+- On defense, the 76ers have conceded 110.9 points per game, which is third-best in the NBA.

-- On the boards, the 76ers are ranked second in the league, conceding 41.2 rebounds per game.
+- On the boards, the 76ers have allowed 41.2 rebounds per game, which puts them second in the NBA.

-- Giving up 24.2 assists per contest, the 76ers are the sixth-ranked team in the league.
+- Giving up 24.2 assists per contest, the 76ers are the sixth-ranked squad in the NBA.

 Malcolm Brogdon vs. the 76ers